xavortm/neovim/README.md

 ## 🤝 Contributing

-Contributions, suggestions, and PRs are welcome, but I suggest you just set it up as you want in your project.
-Please open an issue or pull request if you have ideas or improvements, I don\'t mind making my setup better :) Just keep in mind it\'s my personal setup.
+Contributions, suggestions, and PRs are welcome!
+Please open an issue or pull request if you have ideas or improvements.
+This is my personal setup, so changes may not always be accepted, but I'm happy to consider anything that makes it better for everyone.

 ## 📄 License